benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 false
 ```

 No soup for you.
 What _can_ we eat for dinner?
 If we replace the atom `soup` --- a specific food --- with a variable `Food` (note the capital letter) --- standing in for any food --- Prolog will try to find a value for `Food` which satisfies the `dinner` predicate.
-Prolog's constraint solving system is **bi-directional** --- parameters can serve as both inputs and outputs.
+(You can use as many variables as you like in a query.
+Prolog will try to find a value for all of them.)

 ```prolog
 ?- dinner(benjamin, clio, Food).
 Food = pizza
 ```

-You can use as many variables as you like in a query.
-Prolog will try and solve all of them.
+Even though predicates don't return anything per se --- they either succeed or fail --- you can use variables in this way to get information out of a predicate.
+Prolog's constraint solving system is **bi-directional** --- a predicate's parameters can serve as both inputs and outputs.

 ### Pattern Matching and Recursion

 As well as putting _conditions_ on the right-hand side of a rule, you can put _patterns_ on the left.
 This is somewhat like pattern matching in functional languages --- the right-hand side of a rule is only entered if its arguments match the pattern on the left.

-Here's a predicate `last(List, Item)` which succeeds when `Item` is the last element of `List`.
+Here's a recursive predicate `last(List, Item)` which succeeds when `Item` is the last element of `List`.

 ```prolog
 last(cons(X, nil), X).
 last(cons(X, Xs), Y) :- last(Xs, Y).
 ```

+`last` is another example of bi-directionality.
+You can use the second parameter as an input by passing in a value (in which case `last` will test whether `Item` is the last element of `List`), or you can use it as an output by passing in a variable (in which case Prolog will find the last element of `List` and set `Item` equal to it).

-Rules in Prolog are attempted from top to bottom, so let's review this code line by line.
+When running a predicate, Prolog tries each of its clauses from top to bottom to see if any of them succeed.
+So let's review this code line by line.

 The first rule has no right hand side, which means it succeeds as long as the predicate's arguments match the pattern on the left.
 (Rules with no right-hand side are called _facts_.)
 The first argument on the left hand side is the pattern `cons(X, nil)`. `cons` is a predicate whose two arguments are the head and tail of a list ([the `cons` nomenclature](https://en.wikipedia.org/wiki/Cons) comes from Lisp); in this instance its second argument is the atom `nil` (representing an empty list) and its first argument is left indeterminate --- `X` can stand in for any element.
 The second argument of `last` is `X`.
 This is the _same_ `X` as appeared in `cons(X, nil)`.
 So, taken all together, this first line succeeds when its first argument is a single-element list and its second argument is that element.